Quick reference guide

 Asset sale

-Whether or not the acquisition of assets/transfer of business qualifies as a transfer of undertaking within the meaning of CBA 32, the works council (if any) or in the absence of a works council, the internal trade union delegation, or in the absence of an internal trade union delegation, the committee for the protection and prevention at work (CPPT) (if any) of the target company must be informed and consulted with at a time such information and consultation is still meaningful.
+Whether or not the acquisition of assets/transfer of business qualifies as a transfer of undertaking within the meaning of CBA 32, the works council (if any) or, in the absence of a works council, the internal trade union delegation, or in the absence of an internal trade union delegation, the committee for the protection and prevention at work (CPPT) (if any) of the target company must be informed and consulted at a time when such information and consultation is still meaningful.
 It is usually considered that this information/consultation must occur before the final decision to transfer the assets/business.
+At the request of the representatives of the employees involved in the transfer of undertaking, the transferor must disclose the substance of the information and consultation to the identified transferee and invite the latter to introduce itself to the employees’ representatives during this information and consultation process.
+The transferee, however, cannot be compelled to accept the invitation.

 Protection against dismissal

 If CBA 32 applies, the employees cannot be dismissed by reason of the transfer (be it by the buyer or the seller).
-If this prohibition is violated, the terminated employees may claim damages (in addition to the severance indemnity) of which the value can differ as per the case law depending upon the legal basis invoked by the employee.
+If this prohibition is violated, the terminated employees may claim damages (in addition to the severance indemnity) the value of which may differ depending on the case law and the legal basis invoked by the employee.

 Tax